 No longer a leading lady

 Everything changed for Prevost, however, in 1928.
 Separated from husband Kenneth Harlan and seeking consolation in a bottle, she piled on the pounds at the very moment that her looks began to fade.
 As her bloom faded, the intense gaze of the camera recorded and exposed her lack of youth and vitality.
-This also occurred at the very moment that talking pictures, in the wake of Warners’ sensationally successful part-talkie The Jazz Singer (Alan Crosland, 1927), became all the rage.
+This also occurred at the very moment that talking pictures became all the rage after Warners’ sensationally successful part-talkie The Jazz Singer (Alan Crosland, 1927).
 Almost overnight, moviegoers became tired of silent farce, preferring musical comedy.
 Few wanted to hear Prevost’s voice in her first talkie for the Christie Company Divorce Made Easy (Neal Burns and Walter Graham, 1929) since it just didn’t seem match up to her sophisticated image.
 Her shining, glossy and glamorous look suddenly seemed tarnished and outdated.
 She quickly found herself relegated to supporting roles in films like The Racket (Lewis Milestone, 1928), Party Girl (Victor Halperin, 1930) and Ladies of Leisure (Frank Capra, 1930).

 In Ladies of Leisure, Prevost played second fiddle to Barbara Stanwyck, one of the new faces of the Thirties.